tensorchord/pgvecto.rs/docs/get-started.md

 -- query the similar embeddings
 SELECT * FROM items ORDER BY embedding <-> '[3,2,1]' LIMIT 5;
 ```

+## Half-precision floating-point

+`vecf16` type is the same with `vector` in anything but the scalar type.
+It stores 16-bit floating point numbers.
+If you want to reduce the memory usage to get better performace, you can try to replace `vector` type with `vecf16` type.

 ## Things You Need to Know